SebastianBathrick/SkimSkript/README.md

 	float2 = float2 + 1
 }
 ```
-#### 6.3 ) Function Calls
+### 6.3 ) Function Calls
-To call a function simply use its identifier followed by opening and closing parenthesis.
-If it has parameters just list the expressions or identifiers you'd like to send as arguments inside the parenthesis.
-If a parameter is pass-by-reference the argument sent **must be an identifier** and has to be labeled using ```ref``` or ```reference to```.
+To call a function, use its identifier followed by opening and closing parenthesis.
+If it has parameters, list the expressions or identifiers you'd like to send as arguments inside the parenthesis.
+If a parameter is passed by reference, the argument forwarded **must be an identifier** and must be labeled using ```ref``` or ```reference to```.
 ```csharp
 PrintString("This is a string argument!")